pitt-cosmos/act-glitch-studies/README.md

 - `todloop.filters.SpreadFilter`: filter tracks by their spreads.
 - `todloop.filters.NCosigFilter`: filter TODs by the number of coincident signals seen.
 - `todloop.filters.TrackLengthFilter`: filter tracks by their lengths.
+- `todloop.event.NPixelFilter`: filter events based on the number of pixels affected.
+- `todloop.event.CoeffFilter`: filter events based on correlation coefficients.
+- `todloop.event.LoadRaDec`: load RA and DEC into each events.
 - `compile_cuts.routines.CompileCuts`: compile cuts given a TOD.
 - `get_tracks.routines.GetTracks`: compile all tracks of a TOD and save to a key.
 - `get_tracks.routines.PlotTracks`: plot the tracks and save the plot in a folder.